· FODMAP Diet Guide · guides · 10 min read

 - Side salad with cucumber and lettuce (unlimited) ✓

-Total: Minimal stacking risk because most components are unlimited.
+Total: Minimal stacking risk because most components are unlimited and only one food has a limit.

 How to do it: